-Chronic fatigue syndrome is also known as myalgic encephalomyelitis (ME).
+Chronic fatigue syndrome (CFS) is a diagnosis used for some patients with a particularly severe form of chronic fatigue.
+CFS is also known as myalgic encephalomyelitis (ME).

 Patients with chronic fatigue syndrome generally have many other symptoms in addition to the fatigue.
-These other symptoms can include headache, muscle and joint pain, muscular weakness, poor memory and concentration, sleep disturbance, bowel disturbances, low blood pressure, dizziness, palpitations and recurrent sore throats and flu-like symptoms.
+These other symptoms can include headache, muscle and joint pain, muscular weakness, poor memory and concentration (sometimes known as “brain fog”), sleep disturbance, bowel problems, low blood pressure, dizziness, palpitations, recurrent sore throats, swollen glands and flu-like symptoms.

-Many patients with chronic fatigue syndrome develop allergies and intolerances as part of the illness.
-In some cases these are the severe form known as Multiple Chemical Sensitivties (MCS).
+Patients with chronic fatigue syndrome sometimes develop allergies and intolerances as part of the illness.
+In some cases these are severe enough to warrant the diagnosis of Multiple Chemical Sensitivities (MCS).

 Fibromyalgia and irritable bowel syndrome are conditions that are often considered to be related to chronic fatigue syndrome.

-Viral illnesses such as glandular fever are a common cause of chronic fatigue syndrome.
+EBV (glandular fever virus) is one of the most common causes of chronic fatigue syndrome.
 Most patients with glandular fever make a full recovery after 6-8 weeks, but some patients are left with lingering fatigue that can develop into chronic fatigue syndrome.

-The treatment used by Dr Dobie for chronic fatigue syndrome depends on what he considers to be the primary underlying cause of the fatigue.
+Dr Dobie designs an individualised treatment program for each patient with chronic fatigue.
+He bases the treatment program on what he considers to be the main underlying causes of the patient’s illness.